 What Is Order Execution Speed?

-Order execution speed refers to the time it takes for your broker to process your order after you hit the buy/sell button.
-In simpler terms, it’s the time between sending your order and having it filled—either by opening your position or placing a pending order.
+Order execution speed refers to the time it takes for your broker to process an order after you hit the buy/sell button.
+In simpler terms, it’s the interval between sending your order and having it filled — either by opening a market position or by placing a pending order (limit/stop).

 When Does Execution Speed Become Slower?

-While order execution typically takes just milliseconds in normal market conditions, there are specific situations where execution speed can slow down significantly, sometimes taking several seconds or even longer.
+While order execution typically takes just milliseconds in normal market conditions, there are specific situations where execution speed can slow down significantly, sometimes taking several seconds or even longer — even with the fastest forex brokers.

 This generally occurs in two scenarios: